datastax/dsbulk/manual/settings.md

 Default: **"ROWS"**.

-#### --executor.maxConcurrentOps _&lt;string&gt;_

-The maximum number operations (reads or writes) that can be issued concurrently for the same table, for a given workflow.

-Applies to both load and unload workflows.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.

-Default: **"1C"**.

 #### --executor.maxInFlight _&lt;number&gt;_

 The maximum number of "in-flight" requests.
 In other words, sets the maximum number of concurrent uncompleted futures waiting for a response from the server.
 This acts as a safeguard against workflows that generate more requests than they can handle.
 Batch statements count for as many requests as their number of inner statements.

 Setting this option to any negative value will disable it.

-Default: **1000**.
+Default: **10000**.

 #### --executor.maxThreads _&lt;string&gt;_

 The maximum number of threads to allocate for the executor.
-These threads are used to submit requests and process responses.
+These threads are used to process responses, but not to submit requests (these are submitted on the calling thread).

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.
+The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

-Default: **"4C"**.
+Default: **"0.5C"**.

 <a name="log"></a>
 ## Log Settings